khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/03-ground.md

 > **GMC Controller:** _**"MSR621, taxi via W17 and W14 hold short of Taxiway W1, give way to the Kuwaiti Boeing 777 at W1."**_

-Once the route has cleared then they can be given the remainder of their taxi instructions as per normal general operating procedures outlined in Chapter 2.2
+Once the route has cleared then they can be given the remainder of their taxi instructions as per normal standard operating procedures outlined in Chapter 2.2

 #### 2.2.5.2 Conditional Arrival Taxi Instructions
 Like before, if an arriving aircraft does not have a clear route to their stand after vacating the runway a conditional clearance can be issued to ensure smooth flow of traffic in and out of the airfield.